-Malawi was a wildly anticipated stint on our cycle journey.
+Our Malawi holiday was a wildly anticipated stint on our cycle journey.
 The promise of water to jump in after a hot day in the saddle and activities on the beach sounded idyllic.
 We were once again pleased with our choice of transport - the bikes.
 Our human powered adventure meant that we travelled more slowly (only just 😉) than the overlanders who would only hit up one or two lake spots, whereas our timescales warranted at least 5 different trips to the lake as we moved south.

 So, from north to south...

 Around 50km from the border with Tanzania, you find your first beached lake spot at Karonga.
 After days trailing up and down mountains in Tanzania, the blue waters and white sands seemed too good to be true.
 Camping on the beach and clinking our beers on the porch of our tent with the horizon as a backdrop after our first dip gave us a good feeling about Malawi.

 A day of winding roads and headwinds leads to the next lake spot at Chitimba.
 A great spot for a beer or two - this is also the gateway to Livingstonia.

 A tough cycle inland and out again led us to the widely revered spot in Nkhata Bay - Mayoka Lodge.
 At this quirky lodge, all of the rooms are mini chalets set into the cliff face by the lake.
 There’s no beach here, just a cove of rocks to jump off into the sparkling blue.
 All of the rooms have stunning views of the lake, and there are lots of little spots to clamber down to the lake giving an element of seclusion in what is a busy place.